alicebob/schemaspy/README.md

 how this is used:

-- a maintance script which creates and archives partitioned tables.
+- a maintenance script which creates and archives partitioned tables.
 It needs to know which tables are there already, and which need to be created or have an outdated definition.
 - to compare on deployment the current database (as returned by schemaspy) against the wanted state, so the deploy process can warn about missing database changes.

 # Test